How to be sure it’s the right job for you

 Talk to the interviewer

-You’ll be asked if you have any questions during the interview, so here’s your chance to find out more about the company’s culture and if it aligns with your own.
-The interviewer will probably mention any perks or benefits that come along with the package which gives you a good idea to how well they look after their staff.
+You’ll be asked if you have any questions during the interview, so here’s your chance to find out more about the company’s culture.
+See if it aligns with your own.
+The interviewer will probably mention any perks or benefits that come along with the package.
+This will give you a good idea about how well they look after their staff.

-It’s also worth asking (in the nicest possible way) if staff tend to stay or progress in their roles as this is a great indicator to whether employees are happily staying with the company long term.
+It’s also worth asking (in the nicest possible way) if staff tend to stay or progress in their roles.
+This is a great indicator to find out if employees stay with the company long term.

-For more help and advice on finding the right job for you, speak to our friendly team of knowledgeable consultants on 01782 338787 and let us help you find your perfect role.
+For more help and advice on finding the right job for you, speak to our friendly team.
+Give us a call 01782 338787 and let us help you find your perfect role.